Best AI Agent Builder in 2026: 12 Tools Ranked and Reviewed

 Cons:

-• No UI for non-technical team members
+• No visual interface or UI for non-technical team members; everything is code

-• Maintenance burden grows with agent complexity
+• Maintenance burden grows with agent complexity — dependency management and LangChain version upgrades have historically been painful

 For a technical deep-dive on agent architecture patterns, see Advanced AI Agents: How to Make AI Agents Plan Effectively .